Club Olimpia: Centenary and present (2000–present)

-Olimpia also won the 2002 Recopa Sudamericana (played in 2003) by defeating San Lorenzo of Argentina 2–0 in the final played in Los Angeles.
-As in 1990, Olimpia lost the Intercontinental Cup final, this time against the powerful Real Madrid by a score of 0–2.
+Olimpia also won the 2002 Recopa Sudamericana by defeating San Lorenzo of Argentina 2–0 in the final played in Los Angeles.
+As in 1990, Olimpia lost the Intercontinental Cup final, this time against Real Madrid by a score of 0–2.

 A deep slump followed the successful international period of 2002–03.
-Olimpia failed to qualify for the Copa Libertadores consistently in the last few years, and did not win the local tournament since 2000.
-Coaches have come and gone, most failing to lift Olimpia to any glory.
+Olimpia failed to qualify for the Copa Libertadores consistently in the following years, and finished last in the 2004 Clausura and 2005 Apertura.
+Things improved in the 2005 Clausura, with Olimpia finishing 3rd.
 Oscar Scavone was president from 2004–2006.

 At the beginning of the 2007 Apertura season, Paraguayan legend José Cardozo took the helm as coach.
 His tenure did not last long, as Olimpia were unable to win the championship.
 For the Clausura tournament, former star player Alicio Solalinde was back at the helm.
 Though his record was not bad, he was replaced by Carlos Jara Saguier halfway through the tournament.
 This sparked a lot of controversy, as Saguier was a former player of Cerro Porteño, and an admitted fan of that club.
 Olimpia finished third in the Clausura tournament, behind Libertad and Cerro Porteño.
 A fourth-place finish in the annual table (adding both Apertura and Clausura tournaments) allowed Olimpia to return to international play after 4 years of absence with the 2008 Copa Sudamericana.

-In December 2010, Club Olimpia had their internal elections which are usually held every two years.
-The two lists presented were led by the candidates for president Marcelo Recanate and Eduardo Delmás respectively.
-The list presided by Marcelo Recanate won the elections and they took control of the Club Olimpia from that same year.

-The year 2011 started off very successfully for both the new directors as well as for the club.
-A total of twelve new players were incorporated to the first squad, and the youth team got a lot of new players as well as new trainers for each division.
-The first squad began the Apertura 2011 with seven victories in a row, and ended the first round of the tournament in the first position.
-The alternative team, the reserve, also had a good performance in its internal tournament.
-A very important fact of this new era of the Olimpia, is that number of active fan members of the club was triplicated just in three months, and that they are still increasing because of the team's great performance.
-But then again, in the second round of the tournament, a dispute emerged among the chairman, the coach and some of the players, as Marcelo Recanate accused them of "not giving all his finest efforts in the field".
-The rage remained until the final matches, when Nery Pumpido resigned.
-Mauro Caballero and Virginio Caceres took the lead and obtained the second place in the tournament.